peterkhe1999/CheatSheet/OSCP/README.md

  1. The victim receives a `.Library-ms` file, perhaps via email.
 When they double-click the file, it will appear as a regular directory in Windows Explorer.

  2. In the WebDAV directory, we'll provide a `.lnk` shortcut file to execute a PowerShell reverse shell.
-The user must double-click our `.lnk` payload file to execute it.
+The user must double-click our `.lnk` payload file.

 ```bash
 pip3 install wsgidav